ponylang/pony-tutorial/docs/types/type-expressions.md

 Those are all type aliases used by the standard library.

-__Are those type aliases for type expressions that contain type aliases?__ Yes!
+__Is `Number` a type alias for a type expression that contains other type aliases?__ Yes!
 Fun, and convenient.